 Safe Kidney Care Study

 Because patients with chronic kidney disease (CKD) have special needs for their medical treatment, but these needs often are overlooked, unintended harm can result in hospitalization, more kidney problems, and even death.
 This study aims to help prevent acute medical injuries in patients with CKD by understanding the frequency with which these patients are exposed to injury-inducing medicines, tests or procedures.
 Additionally, the study will assess the efficacy of medical alert accessory in preventing patient safety events.
-Supported by the National Institute of Diabetes and Digestive and Kidney Diseases at the National Institutes of Health, the study began enrolling patients in spring 2011.
-To learn more about the study requirements, visit ClinicalTrials.gov and search for trial number NCT01407367.
+Supported by the National Institute of Diabetes and Digestive and Kidney Diseases at the National Institutes of Health, the study began enrolling patients in Spring 2011.

 Transplant Clinical Research Program

 Despite many advances in kidney transplant science, research is needed to help improve the health and survival of both the transplant recipient and the transplanted organ.
-The Division of Nephrology and Transplantation actively collaborate on the majority of projects antibody-mediated transplant injury, non-traditional risk factors for poor transplant outcomes, and how to optimize immune-suppressing medications to improve long-term success.
+The Divisions of Nephrology and Transplantation actively collaborate on the majority of projects related to antibody-mediated transplant injury, non-traditional risk factors for poor transplant outcomes, and how to optimize immune-suppressing medications to improve long-term success.

 Kidney donation is an essential part of transplantation today, yet determining the safety of donation for all potential living donors remains an area of ongoing research.
-Our group is in its sixth year of NIH funding to examine whether kidney donation is safe from a cardiovascular standpoint.
-Many different factors may influence risk such as pre-donation level of blood pressure, cholesterol, and glucose.
+The APOLLO Study is a NIDDK-funded effort to examine the outcome of kidneys donated by people with the two renal risk alleles for APOL1.
+Many different factors may influence donor risk for CKD, such as pre-donation levels of blood pressure, cholesterol, and glucose.
 We are using sensitive techniques to measure these and other biomeasures of cardiovascular risk longitudinally over time to correlate with blood vessel injury and overall safety of donation.